Use case 3: covalent ligand with rigid receptor

 - The PDB serial numbers of

-the 2 receptor atoms forming the covalent bond are specified using the Ðc/--covalentBond option.
-The number are the numbers
+the 2 receptor atoms forming the covalent bond are specified using the -c/--covalentBond option.
+The numbers are the serial codes

 - The third atom defining